mainmatter/git-workshop/slides/git-workshop.md

   * it has 2 parents which are the latest commits from the merged branch and the target branch
   * and the target branch's HEAD now is that new merge commit
 * during the generation of this merge commit is when conflicts will occur that you'll fix then

 ---

+## Example
+TODO: create this example
+Performing a 3-way merge.

+Notes:
+* both on the command line and with Fork:
+  * on the `examples-3way-merge` branch, show there's one additional commit compared to the examples branch
+    * but there was also an additional commit to the `examples` branch in the meantime
+  * merge `examples-3way-merge` into `examples`, resolve the conflict and show the merge commit
+* …now you go…

+---